shawntabrizi/rust-state-machine/steps/57/README.md

 To revoke a claim, we need to check two things:

-1. The the claim exists.
+1. The claim exists.
-2. That the person who wants to revoke the claim is the owner of that claim.
+2. The person who wants to revoke the claim is the owner of that claim.

 You should be able to handle all of this logic by calling the `get_claim` function and using `ok_or` to return an error when the claim does not exist.
 If the claim does exist, you should be able to directly extract the owner from the state query.